Born to Love Sweets

 Can you blame your genes for loving sweet foods?

-sweet (caloric, life-sustaining!) foods may have provided an evolutionary edge.
+"The fact that there is genetic variation among people in sweet-food preference points to some underlying reason, perhaps a possible biological advantage," says Markus Perola, M.D., Ph.D., who led the research.
+In leaner times, a preference for sweet (caloric, life-sustaining!) foods may have provided an evolutionary edge.
 Today the trait may seem more of a liability.

 Still, says Perola, it could be reassuring to know that "a preference for sweet foods is not just learned behavior."
 In other words, it's not a weak will that makes it harder for you to resist treats; maybe it's those "survivor" genes.

 -Sylvia Geiger, M.S., R.D.